1. Choose a topic;

 Suggestion:

-1. Slide the control to highlight the manual animation;
+1. Slide the control to evidence the manual animation;

-2. Try replacing the model equation with another one, and drag the slider to observe the effect;
+2. Try replacing the model equation with another, and drag the slider control to observe the effect;

 3. Change some parameters for the animation, for example, increasing the "frames" levels (slider.max = "50"; slider.value = 1);

-1. Drag any slider and observe the trend presented, as well as the change in the equation parameters at the top;
+1. Drag any slider, and observe the presented trend, as well as the change in the equation parameters at the top;

 2. As in the previous example, it is possible to change the mathematical function in the code, as well as the parameters for a new slider.
 Test this by changing the function " y_values = x_values.map(x => a * x * x + b * x + c);